Trees and Paleoclimate

 Part A: Records of the Past: Predictions for the Future

 Proxy records are found in many forms including: ice of glaciers and ice sheets; sediments at the bottom of lakes; layers in coral; rings of trees; and even historical writings.
 While instrumental data can tell us about the past 150 years of climate, proxy records can take us back thousands to hundreds of thousands of years.
-Take look at some of the methods used to reconstruct ancient climate on this website: Paleoclimate.
+Watch this video to see some of the methods used to reconstruct ancient climate.

 Proxy records are important because they allow scientists to gather information about Earth's climate long before humans influenced the climateor even existed!
 We know that Earth's climate is one of continuous and cyclical change.
 There have been times of great ice sheets (21,000 years ago) and tropical warmth at high latitudes (hundreds of millions of years ago).Because paleoclimate records give us a much larger perspective of climate over time, they help us to see how the recent changes are compared to the changes that took place in the past.
 Not only are proxy records important for understanding the past climate, they help us to predict the future climate.
 Scientists and modelers often use proxy records to as a way to check their simulations of past and future climate in their models.